Zillow's Response to COVID-19

 These are unprecedented and rapidly evolving times.
 We are working together, with our partners, to give customers the power to safely unlock their next chapter by taking appropriate measures to prevent the spread of COVID-19.

-Our top priority is ensuring the safety and health of our customers, partners and employees.
+Our top priority is ensuring the safety and health of our customers, partners, employees and communities.
 We are actively monitoring our communities, public health authority recommendations and local housing markets to adapt to conditions as needed.
 We've taken a number of steps to support this commitment and are prepared to take more as needed.

 How We Are Supporting Our Customers

 We are also changing how you may shop and buy a Zillow-owned home.
 Zillow is continuing to sell homes, in a way that accommodates today’s rapidly changing environment.
 We are infusing new protocols into our operations with safety in mind.
 This includes adjusting our sales processes, encouraging 3D Home virtual tours and virtual consults with our partners, and refraining from holding open houses.

 To comply with local public health orders and in support of COVID-19 mitigation efforts across the U.S., we have added advisories to listings with open houses on our sites and mobile apps.
 The notice encourages social distancing and the use of virtual tours, such as Zillow 3D Home tours, and video consultations.

 How We Are Working With Our Partners

 To best serve our shared customers and support our valued partnerships, we are offering billing relief to Zillow Premier Agents in some areas.

 We are working with partners in Zillow Rentals, Mortgages and New Construction businesses to offer discounts and/or extensions during this uncertain time to help them support our shared customers.